Project

 About page FAQ

-It explains why the project exists, how the game and the content layer fit together, and what kind of site Dont Wordle is trying to be.
+- It explains why the project exists, how the game and the content layer fit together, and what kind of site Dont wordle pro is trying to be.

-No. Dont Wordle is presented as an independent reverse-word-game project with its own site structure, guides, and support pages.
+- No. Dont wordle pro is presented as an independent reverse-word-game project with its own site structure, guides, and support pages.